idle-meerkat/sdevwiki-fork/Policer.md

 This section describes how to police static and dynamic trapped packets to to the CPU port.
 This feature is an extension of ACL rules.
 See [ACL Configuration](acl-configuration) for more information on how to configure ALC rules.
 # Static traps

-The rate limiting (packet per second) and Traffic Class queue (TC) of static traps are configured on switchdev initialization by firmware and are not configurable.
-However, as part of Switchdev initialization, you can disable the entire policing of static traps or specify a profile that is configurable.
-A profile is a list of static traps, their rate limit and TC to be initialized during switchdev initialization.
-The supported profile for configurationit is defined in the following table below.
+The rate limiting (packet per second) and Traffic Class queue (TC) features of static traps are configured by the firmware during Switchdev initialization, and are not configurable.
+However, as part of Switchdev initialization, you can disable policing of static traps completely, or specify a profile that is configurable.
+A profile is a list of static traps, their rate limit and TC to be initialized during Switchdev initialization.
+The following table defines the supported profile for configuration.

 Default profile definition.